tintin10q/computational-linguistics-summary/Languages/Regular expression.md

 # Regular expression

-Regular expressions are a domain specific [language](Languages/Languages.md) for the concise description and parsing of [regular languages](regular%20languages.md).
+Regular expressions are a domain specific [language](Languages/Languages.md) for the concise description and parsing of [Regular Languages](Regular%20Languages.md).

 Regular languages officially start and end with /.
 So you have /regular expression/.
 Often you leave these / out.